bassettb/SugarPiDisplay/docs/software_setup.rst

 - configure wifi (including country)
 - enable ssh   # this is optional
 - enable i2c
+- enable SPI   # needed for epaper only
 - set localization (timezone, language, keyboard.
 The default GB keyboard layout will be a problem if your wifi password has any symbols)

 Once Wifi and SSH are configured, you can reboot and connect to it using SSH for the rest of the setup.